-You’re not alone… it’s the fastest growing sport in America.
-And it’s tons of fun!
+Ready to learn how to play pickleball?
+You're not alone. it's the fastest growing sport in America, andnd it's tons of fun.

 Just follow these 9 simple rules and you'll be out playing in no time.